nemesyslab/rev_d_shim_HFU/README.md

 ## Required Tools

 This repo uses the AMD/Xilinx FPGA toolchain to build projects for the chips in the Zynq 7000 SoC series family.
 Below are some instructions on how to set up the tools.
 The versions listed are the ones that are primarily used, but other versions may work as well.
-If you use other versions of tools, you may need to add configuration files for them to projects (PetaLinux, in particular, changes its configuration files meaningfully between versions) -- this will be explained later in the section on configuring PetaLinux for a project.
+If you use other versions of tools, you may need to add configuration files for them to projects (PetaLinux, in particular, changes its configuration files meaningfully between versions) -- you can read more about this in the **Configuring PetaLinux** section of the `projects/` README.

 I recommend using a VM for these tools, as the installation can be large and messy, and the tools' supported OSes are slightly limited.
 For the recommended versions listed below, I used a VM running [Ubuntu 20.04.6 (Desktop image)](https://www.releases.ubuntu.com/focal/) with 200 GB of storage(/disk space), 16 GB of RAM(/memory), and 8 CPU cores.
 If you're running on a Mac with a M1/M2 or other non-x86 chip, you may need to be picky with your VM to do this ([UTM](https://mac.getutm.app/) seems to be the recommended option.
 Make sure to select "iso image" when selecting the downloaded Ubuntu ISO).
 In terms of installing Ubuntu on the VM, I recommend a "Minimal Install" and not to "Download Updates" to keep it as simple and close to the original, supported edition as possible.